rnutting04/in-college/README.md

 # In-College

 A COBOL-based program designed to simulate and manage an "In-College" system.
 It allows users to create accounts, log in, and perform various operations.
-The project can be run either directly through the COBOL compiler or using a containerized VS Code development environment.
+You can **run it locally**, **open it as a container in VS Code**, **or run it directly with Docker** as-is.

 ---